MetaMask/metamask-mobile/README.md

 **Firebase Messaging Setup**

 Before running the app, keep in mind that MetaMask uses FCM (Firebase Cloud Message) to empower communications.
-Based on this, you need to have your own Firebase project config file and update your `google-services.json` file in the `android/app` directory as well your .env files, depending on the environment you are running the app (ios/android).
+Based on this, would be preferable that you provide your own Firebase project config file and update your `google-services.json` file in the `android/app` directory as well your .env files, depending on the environment you are running the app (ios/android).

 Follow the instructions in the link below to get your Firebase project config file.
+In case you don't provide your own Firebase project config file, you can make usage of a mock file at `android/app/mock-google-services.json`.

 [Firebase Project Quickstart](https://firebaseopensource.com/projects/firebase/quickstart-js/messaging/readme/#getting_started)